julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 Let your herb guardians stand sentry.

 More protective charms like these, with detailed instructions on how to use them correctly, can be found here: **[Herbal Folk Rituals for House Protection and Boundary Work](/home-protection-herbal-rituals-guide/)**.

+For a deeper look at how different cultures used plants for protection, see **[Ancient Shields: Witchy Protection Herbs](/world-magic-for-protection/)**.

 ---